Una de gato; Uncaria tomentosa

 Some early studies suggest cat's claw may kill tumor and cancer cells in test tubes.

 Not many scientific studies have looked at the safety and effectiveness of cat's claw, but it has been used traditionally to treat osteoarthritis (OA).
-One study found that it may help relieve pain from knee OA without any significant side effects.
+One study found that it may help relieve pain from knee OA without significant side effects.

 Cat's claw has been suggested as a treatment for rheumatoid arthritis (RA) because it may help reduce inflammation.
-One small study of people who were already taking sulfasalazine or hydroxychloroquine to treat RA found that those who also took cat's claw had fewer painful, swollen joints than those who took placebo.
+One small study of people who were already taking sulfasalazine or hydroxychloroquine to treat RA found that those who also took cat's claw had fewer painful, swollen joints than those who took a placebo (dummy pill).
 But although cat's claw may help reduce inflammation, there is no evidence to show that it stops joint damage from getting worse.
 For that reason, RA should be treated with conventional medications, which can stop joint damage.

 Cat's claw is a thorny vine that can climb as high as 100 feet.
-It grows mostly in the Amazon rainforest as well as tropical areas in South and Central America.
+It grows mostly in the Amazon rainforest, as well as tropical areas in South and Central America.
 Much of the cat's claw sold in the United States was grown in Peru.

 Cat's claw got its name from the curved, claw-like thorns that grow on its stem.
 The root and bark of cat's claw are the parts used for medicine.

-What's It Made Of?
+What is It Made Of?